webonyx/graphql-php/docs/type-system/object-types.md

 # Object Type Definition
-Object Type is the most frequently used primitive in typical GraphQL application.
+Object Type is the most frequently used primitive in a typical GraphQL application.

 Conceptually Object Type is a collection of Fields.
-Each field in turn has it's own type which allows to build complex hierarchies.
+Each field, in turn, has its own type which allows building complex hierarchies.

 In **graphql-php** object type is an instance of `GraphQL\Type\Definition\ObjectType` (or one of it subclasses) which accepts configuration array in constructor: